gamtiq/dev-tools/data.md

     - [Arquero](https://idl.uw.edu/arquero/) - a JavaScript library for query processing and transformation of array-backed data tables.
     - [Danfo.js](https://danfo.jsdata.org/) - an open-source, JavaScript library providing high-performance, intuitive, and easy-to-use data structures for manipulating and processing structured data.
     - [Simple data analysis (SDA)](https://github.com/nshiab/simple-data-analysis) - an easy-to-use and high-performance JavaScript library for data analysis.
 Works with tabular and geospatial data.
+    - [SQLRooms](https://sqlrooms.org/) - a comprehensive framework for building powerful data analytics applications that run entirely in the browser.
+It combines DuckDB's SQL capabilities with React to create interactive, client-side analytics tools without requiring a backend.
 * #### Python <a name="data-processing-python"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
     - [Amphi](https://amphi.ai/) - visual data transformation powered by Python.
 Designed for data preparation, reporting, and ETL.
     - [Ibis](https://ibis-project.org/) - the portable Python dataframe library.
     - [pandas](https://pandas.pydata.org/) - a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
+    - [PyGWalker](https://kanaries.net/pygwalker) - a python library for exploratory data analysis with visualization.